planning by citypaul

 - Creates natural checkpoint for discussion

-## PLAN.md Structure
+## Plan File Structure

 ```markdown